AAYLC/integrated-projects-docs/docs/index.md

 ## Pump oil jack(donkey)
 Pump oil jack design is created by Cisco Talos group that can be found on [Cisco Talos github](https://github.com/Cisco-Talos/oil-pumpjack), all parts are under stl directory.
 The oil pump will be activated if the ball pass through it, triggered by LDR sensor and laser.
+All files related to the pump oil jack can be found on [AAYLC repository](https://github.com/AAYLC/integrated-projects-docs/tree/master/oil-pumpjack)

 ### Pump oil jack components
 1. Arduino Nano